The Thrilling Final: Maple Leaves vs. Red Roses

 Braxton Sorensen-McGee was awarded the World Rugby Women’s 15s Breakthrough Player of the Year 2025.

-Score: 13-33 to England
+Final Score: 13-33 to England

 Article written by Alice Seager ©️Alice Seager 2025